darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 A specific namespace is created for each module by the use of an anonymous function wrapping your own code.

-Main role of Module is to build your dependency tree, and return the `exports' object:
+Main role of Module is to build your dependency tree, and return the `exports` object:

 ```javascript
 // create a new module